ryanauj/auto_factory/README.md

-# AutoFaker Factory
+# Auto Factory

-`autofaker-factory` is a custom `DjangoModelFactory` that automatically generates Faker data for your Django model fields.
+`auto-factory` is a custom `DjangoModelFactory` that automatically generates Faker data for your Django model fields.
 It simplifies the process of creating test instances of your models, eliminating the need to manually define Faker values for each field.

 ## Installation